jb-santos/svyEffects/README.md

 ![](man/figures/unnamed-chunk-28-1.png)<!-- -->

-Hhere are the results from `Stata`:
+Here are the results from `Stata`:

 ![](images/vote_marketlib.png)